Assistant Professor

 Department of Anthropology

-I am an Assistant Professor in Anthropology the University of Missouri with a focus on health and reproductive decision-making.
+I am an Assistant Professor in Anthropology at UCLA with a focus on health and reproductive decision-making.
 I am the co-director of the Kunene Rural Health and Demography Project, based in rural Namibia, where I have worked since 2016.
-I am currently the PI of a project, jointly funded by NSF and the SSRC, to examine individual, economic, and cultural factors that mediate vaccination decisions in Namibia.
+I am currently the PI of a project, jointly funded by the National Science Foundation and the Social Science Research Council’s Mercury Project, to examine individual, economic, and cultural factors that mediate vaccination decisions in Namibia.
 My work employs a combination of quantitative and qualitative methods, including anthropometrics, demography, endocrinology, actigraphy, surveys and interviews, and dyadic peer ratings.
-In combining these methods, I am to develop a more holistic picture of health behavior.
-In addition to my work in Namibia, I am also a contributor to the NSF-funded ENDOW project on cross-cultural inequality, and a collaborator on the Shodagor Longitudinal Health and Demography Project in Bangladesh.
+In combining these methods, I aim to develop a more holistic picture of health behavior.
+In addition to my work in Namibia, I am also a contributor to the NSF-funded ENDOW project on cross-cultural inequality, a collaborator on the Shodagor Longitudinal Health and Demography Project in Bangladesh, and a member of the Population Ecology, Aging and Health Network.
 I am also a board member of the One Pencil Project, a non-profit focused on health and education in the Kunene.

 sprall@ucla.edu